jezzsantos/automate/docs/about.md

-# Overview
+# Getting Started

 ## Installing automate

-* Installers (all platforms) are included in the [Releases](https://github.com/jezzsantos/automate/releases) page
+### Command Line Interface (CLI)

+The CLI can be installed from these sources:

 * If .NET is installed on your machine: `dotnet tool install automate --global`
+* Installers (for all other platforms) are included in the [Releases](https://github.com/jezzsantos/automate/releases) page

+### IDE Plugin

+The IDE Plugin is available only for Jetbrains Rider only.

+* Install the plugin from within Rider, from: `Settings | Plugins | Marketplace` and search for `automate`

 ## How It Works

-There are two distinct modes of use:
+There are two distinctive modes of use of automate:

 ### [Making Toolkits](authoring.md)

-A Tech Lead will use `automate` to capture and define a coding pattern based on code in an existing codebase.
+A Tech Lead/Tech Consultant will use `automate` to capture and define a coding patterns based on code in an existing codebase.

 They will:

 1. Name the pattern
-2. Configure it structure and its attributes
+2. Configure its structure and its attributes, and how they vary
-3. Configure any automation
+3. Configure any automation, to apply the pattern to another codebase
-4. Publish a toolkit from it
+4. Publish a toolkit from it, for distribution to another codebase
-5. Deploy that toolkit to their team to use
+5. Deploy that toolkit to a team to use, or install it into an existing codebase

 ### [Using Toolkits](runtime.md)